piercus/inputex/YUI3_migration.md

 * Remove as many YUI2 dependencies as possible
 * Change the API as little as possible:
   * eg. Dom element references are not Y.Node(s) yet.
 But you can use them in your subclasses !
-* Use the YUI loader (now unique in js/loader.js)
+* Use the YUI loader (now unique in src/loader.js)
 * remove deprecated/unused/broken code

 ## TODO:

+* Fix fields: autocomplete, multi*, object
+* Add dtInPlace

+## LATER :

 * merge examples scripts with a unit-test engine ?
-* repair ddlist
-* repair autocomplete
-* finish ObjectField
-* apidoc
+* build script

-* locals -> locales (will become i18n ???)
+* move exemples into each module

 ## Changelog

+* locals -> using native YUI intl module
+* moved every field as a YUI module
+* Adding:
-* Adding: RatingStars
+  * RatingStars from @piercus
+  * Y.inputEx.Base
+  * Y.inputEx.Panel, to replace Dialog

+* removed inputEx.Datatable replaced by: Y.Plugin.DatatableInputex

+* removed:
+  * YQL utilities (already in YUI3)
-* removed: YQL utilities, dependency-configurator, task manager demo, inputExHTML, YUI2 loader
+  * dependency-configurator,
+  * outdated demos: task manager, inputExHTML
+  * ddlist (replaced by YUI's 'sortable' module)
+  * remove widget.Dialog

 ## Developer guide